 Bryn Blackwood is a solo and collaborative pianist based in Toronto, Ontario, with a keen interest in 20th and 21st century music.
 As the winner of the 2019 Eckhardt-Gramatté National Music Competition, he gave a Canadian recital tour, bringing contemporary Canadian music to nine cities across the country.
 In 2020/2021 Bryn performs in a livestreamed recital of works by Canadian composer Jacques Hétu at the Canadian Music Centre, and makes his solo debut with the Vancouver Island Symphony, in Mozart’s Piano Concerto no.20 in D minor.

-Bryn was recently featured on the CBC 30 Hot Canadian Classical Musicans Under 30 List.
+In 2019 Bryn was featured on the prestigious CBC 30 Hot Canadian Classical Musicians Under 30 List,

-Also a dedicated teacher, Bryn teaches piano at the Kingsway Conservatory of Music in Etobicoke, and also maintains a studio of private piano students.
+Also a dedicated teacher, Bryn has taught at the Kingsway Conservatory of Music in Etobicoke, and also maintains his own private piano studio.

 He operates a YouTube channel dedicated mainly to lesser-known piano repertoire, in score-video format: Amphora Rope.